‘B&B’ Spoilers For Tuesday, November 13: Pam Spites Quinn By Arranging A Forrester Creations Job For Donna

-Bold and the Beautiful spoilers for Tuesday, November 13 promise that Pam Douglas (Alley Mills) will spite Quinn Fuller Forrester (Rena Sofer) when she makes a suggestion that will have Donna Logan (Jennifer Gareis) working in close proximity to her and Eric Forrester (John McCook).
-Having been caught red-handed, Ridge Forrester finds himself at the mercy of Bill Spencer (Don Diamont).
+Bold and the Beautiful spoilers for Tuesday, November 13, promise that Pam Douglas (Alley Mills) will spite Quinn Fuller Forrester (Rena Sofer) when she makes a suggestion that will have Donna Logan (Jennifer Gareis) working in close proximity to her and Eric Forrester (John McCook).
+Having been caught red-handed, Ridge Forrester (Thorsten Kaye) finds himself at the mercy of Bill Spencer (Don Diamont).

 Ridge Is At Bill’s Mercy On Bold and the Beautiful